Jan van Gemert

 • Go/NoGo: After around 10 weeks we have a Go/NoGo decision (first stage review), the goal is to verify that the topic is suitable; if the topic is not good/fertile, or not a good fit for you, then it's (difficult, but) really better for you to find a different topic as soon as possible, otherwise you might not be able to graduate (or spend excessive amounts of time).
 Don't worry: I've never had a "no go" yet; so, if you are able to get some progress it will be OK; there is also a 'repair' possibility.
 (For CS students) we will fill out the MaRe form together, see the MaRe system.

 • Green light: The green-light moment is when your (co)supervisor(s) agree that you have enough results to graduate.
 This means that the main research questions have been answered.
 Yet, there are possibly more things to try, and more text to write.
 When we believe that the main results will no longer change (there will be no more surprises), that is "green light".
 To determine "green light", you should be able to answer the "Graduation questions" written at the bottom of this document.
+We also need to determine that you will finish a good quality thesis report in the remaining time, so please email us a thesis report before the green light meeting.

 • Training: Are you training deep networks?
 Unfortunately, significant time goes to tuning hyper-parameters, please be prepared to follow A Recipe for Training Neural Networks